-These Vegan Chocolate Brownies are beyond addictive!
-They are chewy, fudgy, rich in chocolate and so easy to make!
+These Vegan Brownies are absolutely incredible!
+Only 10 ingredients and they are chewy, fudgy, rich in chocolate and so easy to make!

 Vegan-ising a recipe can be super easy, or can be really difficult.
 Sure, you can easily sub here and there, but sometimes everything doesn’t balance out correctly.
 Fortunately, after only a second batch, these brownies came out perfectly.